Import an Inbox Item

 Import E2B Inbox Items from a Zip File

-You can create Inbox Items from a .zip file containing multiple E2Bs.
+You can create Inbox Items from a ZIP file containing multiple E2Bs.

-Go to the .zip file in the Library, expand the All Actions (All Actions) menu, and select Create Inbox Item from Doc.
+Go to the ZIP file in the Library, expand the All Actions (All Actions) menu, and select Create Inbox Item from Doc.

 Result

-The system imports each file individually as a document and creates an Inbox Item from each document.
-The documents link to the associated Inbox Item and Inbound Transmission from the Inbox Item field and Inbound Transmission field, respectively.
-The system also generates a CSV rendition of the E2B source data for each document.
+• Adds a link on the documents to the associated Inbox Item and Inbound Transmission from the Inbox Item field and Inbound Transmission field, respectively.

-The system successfully processes the .zip file if it is valid:
+The system successfully processes the ZIP file if it is valid:

 • Each E2B file cannot exceed 25 MB.

-• Each E2B file must be an .xml document.
+• Each E2B file must be an XML document.

-• The .zip file cannot contain multi-E2Bs.
+• The ZIP file cannot contain multi-E2Bs.

-• The E2B files must be in the root (top-level directory) of the .zip file or must be in a root folder in the file.
+• The E2B files must be in the root (top-level directory) of the ZIP file or must be in a root folder in the file.

-If the .zip file contains any non-E2B files, only the E2Bs will be imported and the system will log a warning for the non-E2B files.
+If the ZIP file contains any non-E2B files, only the E2Bs will be imported and the system will log a warning for the non-E2B files.

-If the system is unable to process the .zip file, an error message will appear with the error details and the appropriate next steps.
+If the system is unable to process the ZIP file, an error message will appear with the error details and the appropriate next steps.
 You can manually resolve the issues and upload the file again.

 About the CSV Renditions of Imported E2B Files